 Although most modern Yang style tai-chi derivations maintain an upright posture during the majority of the movements, early pictorial evidence of Yang Cheng-Fu (Yang Lu Chan's grandson) dating back to the 1930's shows that inclining the back was once standard practice.
-It is rare to encounter this old Yang style tai-chi today but the family tradition is continued through the likes of Master Yang Zhen Duo (left).
+It is rare to encounter this old Yang style tai-chi today but the family tradition is continued through the likes of Master Yang Zhen Duo (top left).
 Inclining the back has been maintained in the more recent of the two Wu styles of tai-chi which has its origins in Yang Style.

 More recently many shortened and simplified variations of the foundation form have been developed outside of the family tradition and it is these that are most often taught as Yang style today.
 These short forms are indicative of the modern trend which recognises the health benefits that tai-chi imparts and seeks to reduce or remove the athleticism that is required of a martial artist in order to make tai-chi more accessable to the general public.